 In the Entity Output Switch, select

-control port as the Switching
+From control portas the Switching criterion.

 Set Initial port selection to the desired initial port.
 The value must be an integer between 1 and Number of output ports.
 The Entity Output Switch block uses Initial port selection until the first control port message arrives.